joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-08-28-JS-robot-tug-of-war.md

 P_\text{win}(x) = \dfrac{\sin x + \cos x}{\sin\frac12 + \cos\frac12}.
 $$

+### Fair beginnings

-This can be written more tidily as a single $\cos$ term.
-Using the complex representation
+As written, this is hard to invert, but we can write it more tidily as a single $\cos$ term.
+Using the complex representation, we get

 $$
 \begin{align}